Diffusion-Based Impedance Learning for Contact-Rich Manipulation Tasks: Diffusion-Based Impedance Learning

 \subsection{Energy-based Stiffness Estimation}

-Based on the sZFT, we compute stiffness by equating virtual elastic energy stored in a virtual spring to measured work performed by external wrenches.
+Impedance control can be interpreted as virtual springs that pull the robot end-effector toward an equilibrium pose.
+When the robot interacts with the environment, the deformation of these virtual springs is transformed into external wrenches, which perform mechanical work.
+A shift of the reconstructed sZFT by the Diffusion Model changes the deformation, and thus the elastic energy stored in the virtual springs.
+By relating this change in elastic energy to the measured work, we can compute the stiffness equivalent that reproduces the observed interaction behavior.

-For deployment, a user can specify baseline translational and rotational stiffness values.
-The Diffusion Model predicts the sZFT, i.e., the equilibrium pose consistent with the current interaction wrench.
-Rather than altering the programmed ZFT, we preserve the intended interactive behavior by computing nonnegative reduction terms $k_{t,i}^{\star}$ and $k_{r,i}^{\star}$, which are subtracted from the predefined baseline stiffnesses $K_{t,i,\text{max}}$ and $K_{r,i,\text{max}}$, thereby keeping the effective stiffness relative to the sZFT constant:
+For deployment, a user specifies baseline translational and rotational stiffness values that define the nominal interaction behavior.
+During execution, the Diffusion Model predicts the sZFT, which represents the equilibrium pose correction, consistent with the current interaction wrench.
+Rather than modifying the nominal ZFT, we adapt the impedance by reducing stiffness equivalent to the equilibrium reconstruction via sZFT.